Our content may include links to products from our partners

 - Pay the balance every month.
 Create a monthly budget and make sure that you have money to pay for what you will charge to your card.
 This way, when the bill arrives, you can pay the entire balance.
 It will dramatically hurt your credit score if you miss a payment or if you carry your balance to the next cycle.

 - Do some research and compare card offers and terms.
 Not all cards are the same so look for the one that works best according to your lifestyle.
-Check the rates, fees (check out how to reduce balance transfer fee), conditions, penalties, rewards and cut-off dates.
+Check the rates, fees, conditions, penalties, rewards and cut-off dates.

 Before you actually apply for a credit card, arm yourself with information.
 For example, if you’re likely to carry over some balance to the next period, get a low-interest card.
 Several student cards offer a zero-percent APR for the first 6-8 months.
 This is a good way to help you pay off large purchases over the introductory period without paying for interest.
 Others have installment plans.